morphik-org/morphik-mcp/README.md

 - Document retrieval (by relevance to queries)
 - Document querying with LLM-powered completions
 - Document management (listing, getting, deleting)
+- File system navigation and file ingestion from paths

 ## Prerequisites